pks-os/sidebar-menu-project/readme.md

 ## Project for sidebar menu on bootstrap 4

-Sidebar menu is simple and fast skeleton for dashboard on bootstrap 4
+Sidebar menu is simple and fast template for dashboard on bootstrap 4

 ## Installation